FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

       - tars-mysql
 ```

-**Docker for tarsnode in bridge mode-compose is configured as follows**：
+**In bridge mode, the docker-compose configuration of tarsnode is as follows**：

 ```yml
 version: "3"